c4tom/DreamDevBox/docs/examples/setup-phalcon.rst

 to
 ``location ~ [^/]\.php(/|$) {``

-save the file as nginx.yml and ensure not to use any tabs in the file or devilbox will not use the custom configuration.
-You can use ``yamllint nginx.yml`` whilst inside the DreamDevBox shell to check the file before restarting devilbox.
+save the file as nginx.yml and ensure not to use any tabs in the file or dreamdevbox will not use the custom configuration.
+You can use ``yamllint nginx.yml`` whilst inside the DreamDevBox shell to check the file before restarting dreamdevbox.

 Next steps